esturcke/cmsc-636-project/proposal/README.md

 We will be using [VAST 2013 Mini-Challenge 3](http://vacommunity.org/VAST+Challenge+2013%3A+Mini-Challenge+3) data sets.
 The UI will be browser based, written in JavaScript and use [D3.js](https://d3js.org/) to draw the vis.
-For the initial implementation, the data will be preprocessed to bring it to a size small enough to be used by the browser in whole and run on a laptop with 16GB of memory.
+For the initial implementation, the data will be pre-processed to bring it to a size small enough to be used by the browser in whole and run on a laptop with 16GB of memory.
 The initial version will target the current version of Chrome, but should work in all modern browsers.